Chandra Calibration Status Summary

 Presentations/Plots

-ACISEffective Area4% The quoted uncertainty in the ACIS effective area corresponds to the rms scatter in broad band fluxes for a sample of steady calibration sources (e.g., supernova remnants and clusters of galaxies) that have been periodically observed with ACIS over the course of the mission and thus represents the uncertainty in the relative effective area of the ACIS detectors.
-The uncertainty in the absolute ACIS effective area is a more difficult problem and can best be accessed through cross-calibration studies with other X-ray missions such as those completed by the International Astronomical Consortium for High Energy Astrophysics (IACHEC).
+The uncertainty in the ACIS relative effective area is based on the rms scatter in broad band fluxes for a sample of steady calibration sources (e.g., supernova remnants and clusters of galaxies) that have been periodically observed with ACIS over the course of the mission.
+The uncertainty in the absolute ACIS effective area is a more difficult problem and can best be accessed through cross-calibration studies with other X-ray missions, such as those conducted by the International Astronomical Consortium for High Energy Astrophysics (IACHEC).
 Caveats:

-• The attached plots show the scatter in flux measurements within several energy bands for all Abell 1795 observations through 2016.
+• The attached plots show the scatter in flux measurements within several energy bands for the Abell 1795 observations.
 These observations were taken with both ACIS-I and ACIS-S, at many different locations on the detectors, and at many times over the course of the mission.
 The observed scatter in these plots is the best estimate of the systematic uncertainty in the relative ACIS effective area.
-The quoted uncertainty of 4% strickly refers to the 0.5-7.0 keV bandpass.
+The quoted uncertainty of 5% is a conservative estimate over 0.5-7.0 keV bandpass.
 The attached plots show that there is some variation with energy band.

 • Both FI and BI chips suffer from a steady loss in QE at all energies due to continued radiation damage and the subsequent increase in CTI.
 The average QE loss has been about 0.2% per year for the BI chips and about 0.1% per year for the BI chips.
 This reduction in detector QE is accounted for in default CIAO processing and leads to a negligible increase in the uncertainty in the ACIS effective area.